apache/echarts-doc/en/coding-standard.md

 ### Compatibility

-**[MUST]** The JavaScript code of ECharts should be based on `ECMAScript Language Specification Edition 3 (ES3)`.
-The language features that not supported by ES3 (namely, features that are only supported by ES5, ES6 or upper versions) must not be used.

-But there is an exception that ES Module can be used.

 Language features can be polyfilled by some utilities, but must not by modifying the prototype of the built-in JS objects.